-Changing from a Master’s to Ph.D.: Successful completion of a M.S., MWS, MFS, or MNRD program in WFSC does not imply automatic admission to a doctoral program.
-After completing 30 hours, a student wishing to continue should notify the advisor and have an evaluation forwarded from his/her committee for final approval.
+Changing from a Master’s to Ph.D.: Successful completion of a M.S., MWS, or MNRD program in WFSC does not imply automatic admission to a doctoral program.
+After completing 30 hours, a student wishing to continue should notify the advisor and have an evaluation.

 The department recognizes the personal financial burdens that graduate work can impose on students.
 In most cases, some financial support in the form of an assistantship or fellowship will be needed by the student to give them personal financial security and the resources necessary to successfully complete a graduate program.
 For these reasons, the department encourages advisors to accept only those students for whom there is sufficient financial support available to guarantee that the student will have a quality graduate experience in the department.